 Tip 5: Become and Get Paid as a Social Media Influencer

-Last year, Paige VanZant admitted on Ariel Helwani’s MMA Show on ESPN that she earns more doing sponsored posts on Instagram than she gets paid in the UFC.
+Last year, Paige VanZant (one of the hottest women in boxing) admitted on Ariel Helwani’s MMA Show on ESPN that she earns more doing sponsored posts on Instagram than she gets paid in the UFC.

 Ok, you’re not as pretty as Paige with your broken nose and cauliflower ears nor do you have 2.7 million followers.